rose-pine/swaync/readme.md

 2. clone this repo locally.
 3. copy the files inside the `theme` folder to `$XDG_CONFIG_HOME/swaync/`. the default is `~/.config/swaync`.
 4. start `swaync` or run `swaync-client -R && swaync-client -rs` to reload the config
+5. if you want to change the color scheme to light theme (Dawn), open the `config.css` file, comment the original color scheme out (all the `@define-color` stuff) and uncomment the ones under where it says `Rose-Pine Dawn (light)`

 ## Gallery